AndyYuan-Oni/Employee-Tracker/README.md

 Down load the file.

-Open mysql and copy pasete from schema.sql, and run.
+Open mysql and copy paste from schema.sql, and run.

 for some semo data, run seeds.sql.